magdalenaperry/MYSQL-cheat-sheet/README.md

       FOREIGN KEY(mgr_id) REFERENCES employee(emp_id) ON DELETE SET NULL );

+### ON DELETE SET NULL

-`now that branch table has been created, we can add a foreign key to employee table and make the branch_id the foreign key and it will reference the branch table and its branch_id.`
+`after branch table has been created ^^ `
+`add a foreign key to employee table and make the branch_id the foreign key and it will reference the branch table and its branch_id.`

-`if the branch_id from branch table is deleted, the branch_id at employee is set to null.`
+`if the branch_id from branch table is deleted, the branch_id value in the employee table is set to null.`

     ALTER TABLE employee
     ADD FOREIGN KEY(branch_id) REFERENCES branch(branch_id) ON DELETE SET NULL;